- Do I have to see a doctor at any point in my pregnancy?

 Can I get an ultrasound?

 Yes.
 We offer ultrasound in our office and are able to order ultrasound at several other facilities as well, depending on which place is more convenient for our clients.
 If we order at a different facility they will send the ultrasound report to us and we will discuss the findings.
-We do not recommend routine ultrasounds but may want one to confirm baby’s position, rule out multiple gestation, or at the request of our clients.
+We do recommend an anatomy scan around twenty weeks of gestation and occasionally recommend ultrasounds to confirm the baby’s position, rule out multiple gestation, or at the request of our clients.
 There are a few other reasons to get an ultrasound which we will discuss with you during your care.
+Find more information here.

 Can I have pain medication?